deekshaverma-23/Nutrition-and-Maternal-Care/README.md

 ## Technology Showcase

 * *LangChain:* The core framework used to orchestrate the complex RAG pipeline, manage conversational memory, and chain together different LLM calls.
-* *Google Gemini Pro & Vision:* State-of-the-art models providing the reasoning, multilingual, and multimodal understanding capabilities that power the assistant.
 * *Streamlit:* Enables the rapid development of a rich, interactive, and user-friendly web interface.
 * *ChromaDB:* A high-performance vector database that allows for efficient local semantic search of the custom knowledge base.